WordPress/gutenberg/docs/contributors/testing-overview.md

 It's tempting to snapshot deep renders, but that makes for huge snapshots.
 Additionally, deep renders no longer test a single component, but an entire tree.
 With `shallow`, we snapshot just the components that are directly rendered by the component we want to test.

+## Native mobile testing

+Part of the unit-tests suite is a set of Jest tests run exercise native-mobile codepaths, developed in React Native.
+Since those tests run on Node, they can be launched locally on your development machine without the need for specific native Android or iOS dev tools or SDKs.
+It also means that they can be debugged using typical dev tools.
+Read on for instructions how to debug.

+### Debugging the native mobile unit tests

+To locally run the tests in debug mode, follow these steps:
+0. Make sure you have ran `npm ci` to install all the packages
+1. Run `npm run test-unit:native:debug` inside the Gutenberg root folder, on the CLI.
+Node is now waiting for the debugger to connect.
+2. Open `chrome://inspect` in Chrome
+3. Under the "Remote Target" section, look for a `../../node_modules/.bin/jest ` target and click on the "inspect" link.
+That will open a new window with the Chrome DevTools debugger attached to the process and stopped at the beginning of the `jest.js` file.
+Alternatively, if the targets are not visible, click on the `Open dedicated DevTools for Node` link in the same page.
+4. You can place breakpoints or `debugger;` statements throughout the code, including the tests code, to stop and inspect
+5. Click on the "Play" button to resume execution
+6. Enjoy debugging the native mobile unit tests!

 ## End to end Testing

 If you're using the built-in [local environment](/docs/contributors/getting-started.md#local-environment), you can run the e2e tests locally using this command: